 Ari Lehman is a 53-year-old performing artist, composer, and actor best known for playing the first Jason Voorhees on screen in the popular slasher film “Friday the 13th.”
 A native New Yorker, he grew up in Westport, Connecticut, where he trained in classical music and jazz piano.
 Lehman was presented with an All-State Award for Excellence in Jazz Piano and a scholarship to the Berklee School of Music by famous jazz educator Dr. Billy Taylor.

 Lehman heard about an audition being held in Westport for the movie “Manny’s Orphans” about a group of inner-city orphans who play soccer, directed by Sean S. Cunningham.
 He snuck into the audition and landed the 80-line role of “Roger.”
 This led to him getting the call to play the mistreated child Jason Voorhees in Cunningham’s “Friday the 13th.”
 For his audition, he was asked one key question by the director: “Can you swim?”
-He appeared in Pamela Voorhees’s flashback and Alice Hardy’s dream, the iconic final scene of the film.
-It was special effects artist Tom Savini who suggested to Cunningham, after he had seen “Carrie,” that they should have a shock ending too and that the boy Jason could jump out of the lake.
-Lehman also appears as young Jason in “Friday the 13th Part 2” (1981) and “Friday the 13th Part IV: The Final Chapter” (1984).
+He appeared in Pamela Voorhees’s flashback and Alice Hardy’s dream, the iconic final Crystal Lake scene in the film.
+It was special effects artist Tom Savini who suggested to Cunningham, after he had seen “Carrie,” that they should have a shock ending too and that the boy could jump out of the lake.
+Lehman also appears as young Jason in archive footage in “Friday the 13th Part 2” (1981) and “Friday the 13th Part IV: The Final Chapter” (1984).

 After the release and success of the first “Friday the 13th,” Lehman returned to New York City where he enrolled at New York University and concentrated on big band orchestration and jazz piano, studying with the likes of Vladmir Shafranov.
 His career led him to become a prominent touring keyboardist for some of the top names in reggae and African music of the time, with whom he toured throughout the United States, Europe, and West Africa and recorded with at Tuff Gong Records and Interscope Records.